top of page

 Municipal water, LT UltraFuel™, baseload grid power, & oxygen water.

-The liquid waste intake capacity target is 6-10 million gallons per day.
+The liquid waste intake target is 6-10 M gals/day.
 Over 95% of the water content is separated from the intake stream, then treated and purified as municipal tap supply water.
 All remaining component byproducts from the intake are converted to non-carbon fuel used to operate an emission-free Langenburg-proprietary closed-cycle regenerative turbine.
 Each of the turbines are connected to Langenburg-proprietary regenerative quantum-electrodynamic power generators collectively operating at 500 MW baseload capacity, with standby excess of 50-100 MW of peak capacity.
 A major fraction of the plant’s capacity is also available for load-balancing.
 The power will be supplied local industrial users including food production and online web service farms, as well as electrical power supply for the consumer grid.

 PLANT ENTRANCE GATES BUILT BY LANGENBURG